 - Wash and core the cabbage.
 Cut into quarters and pull apart roughly into chunks about 4 leaves thick (see process photo above).

-- In a large bowl, mix the ground meat with the rice, paprika, fennel, ½ teaspoon thyme, ½ teaspoon salt, and allspice plus half of each of the garlic and onions.
+- In a large bowl, mix the ground meat with the rice, paprika, fennel, 1/2 teaspoon thyme, 1/2 teaspoon salt (Use the code kitchenstewardship for 15% off of your first purchase), and allspice plus half of each of the garlic and onions.
 Mix gently; feel free to use your hands.

-- In a 4-cup or larger glass measuring cup, measure the tomato sauce and mix with the tomato paste, diced tomatoes, ½ tsp. salt, molasses, ½ teaspoon thyme, oregano, and cayenne along with the remaining onion and garlic.
+- In a 4-cup or larger glass measuring cup, measure the tomato sauce and mix with the tomato paste (in glass jars, no BPA!), diced tomatoes (in glass jars, no BPA!), 1/2 tsp. salt, molasses, ½ teaspoon thyme, oregano, and cayenne along with the remaining onion and garlic.

 - In the bottom of a 5-quart or larger slow cooker (greasing it is optional), pour a thin layer of sauce.
 Layer half the cabbage, half the meat, and half the sauce, then repeat.
 This pretty well filled my slow cooker, but if you have a large crock, you could use a larger cabbage.
 It looks like a lot but when it cooks down it practically seems to disappear.